unmesh1511/final_test/README.md

 # IOX Test Project

-IOX Test Project is used for testing different IOX Devices such as DIO, MODBUS, METER, DCM.
+IOX Test Project is used for testing different IOX Devices such as DIO, MODBUS, METER.
-This testsuite contains a collection of options such as executing individual testcases, executing testcases using a file, executing all testcases of a device, excluding a specific test, exclude using     a file containing testcases to be excluded or all the testcases.

-The latest image is available at : [iox_test_suite](https://github.com/unmesh1511/final_test.git)
+This testsuite provides you the collection of options to execute all the test cases or only the selected testcases.
+We can also provide the list of testcases that we want to exclude during the run.

 ## How to install the testsuite

+IOX Test Project is executed on Apollo to test IOX functionality.
+Get the latest test-suite "iox_test" directory from bitbucket IOX "develop" repository.
+Copy the mention directory on Apollo and update the required configurations in iox.config before executing test-suite.

 ## Prerequisites for using testsuite

  1. mosquitto broker
  2. mosquitto clients